 Participatory sound installation, 2019

-This sound installation is being developed during artistic residency ARTEFACTO SONORO in Quito, Ecuador.
+This sound installation was developed during artistic residency ARTEFACTO SONORO in Quito, Ecuador.
 It is a part of 'Non-vertical listening' series - project that questions a type of verticality that freezes and alienates listener from sound-maker or performer.
 Alternatively I suggests non-vertical modes in which sonic and visual stimulation can take over not only our ears and eyes, but also limbs, bones and body cavities.

 Site specific solution is inspired by the architecture of Cumandá - urban park in the heart of Quito created in the place of terminal for regional buses.
 This recreational center conceptualizes the union of two axes - culture and sport.
 An open and free of charge space for everybody.